dip3634/illumio-technical-assessment/README.md

   * Go to the bin directory inside the project.
   * Open cmd here and type command 'java com.illumio.main.Main' to start execution.

 #### After the execution starts, the terminal will ask for both the file paths.
 Use full file paths, eg: C:\Apps\words.txt.
+The first path is for the predefined words file, second one is for the text file.

 ## Approach:
   * First the program picks up the words defined in the words file and stores them in a HashMap and a List. (storePreDefinedWords method)